shavez00/restaurant/README.md

 ## Getting Started

 Step 1.
-Git clone the repository.
+Git clone the repository
 Step 2.
 If you don't have python installed, [install python](https://www.python.org/downloads/).
 Step 3.
 Verify your python installation by running the command "python -V" from your command line.
 You should get a response with your version of Python, if not, doublecheck step 2.
 Step 4.
 Navigate to the root directory of where you cloned the repository.